locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p2.md

 title: "Should Your Data Warehouse Have an SLA?
 (Part 2)"
 cover: "/img/data-warehouse-sla-p2.jpg"
 publishDate: "2018-06-24"
-draft: true
+draft: false
 tags:
  - analytics
  - data warehouse
  - SLA
 ---

-Your data warehouse needs a Service Level Agreement (SLA).
-To help get you started, in [part one]({{< relref "data-warehouse-sla-p1.md" >}}) I introduced a date warehouse SLA template - a letter addressed to your stakeholders.
+A data warehouse Service Level Agreement (SLA) is an important building block for a data-driven organization.
+To help get you started, in [part one]({{< relref "data-warehouse-sla-p1.md" >}}) I introduced a data warehouse SLA template - a letter addressed to your stakeholders.
 In this post I walk through the meat of the SLA template: services provided, expected performance, problem reporting, response time, monitoring processes, issue communication and stakeholder commitment.
 If you have not already read [part one]({{< relref "data-warehouse-sla-p1.md" >}}), I highly recommend reading it first!
 <!--more-->

 ## Writing your SLA